nkarl/ppp.lucid-vesting-smart-contract/README.md

-This is a rewrite of the vesting smart contract application which is Week03's use case demo in the [Plutus Pioneer Program](https://iog-academy.gitbook.io/plutus-pioneers-program-fourth-cohort/) (PPP).
+This is a rewrite of the vesting smart contract app in Week03 of the [Plutus Pioneer Program](https://iog-academy.gitbook.io/plutus-pioneers-program-fourth-cohort/) (PPP).

-This smart contract demonstrate how to connect the following components into a simple application:
+This app demonstrates how to connect the following components:

-1. a 3rd-party API that provides wallet integration ([Lucid](https://lucid.spacebudz.io/) via a chromimum-based extension).
+1. wallet integration between the [Lucid API](https://lucid.spacebudz.io/) with a chromimum-based Nami wallet extension.
-2. a simple application UI based on JavaScript + Webpack + Bootstrap
+2. a simple UI written in JavaScript + Webpack + Bootstrap

 ### Aim

-This rewrite's largest aim is for me to develop a mental model for a smart contract use case.
-This will be a good reference for future smart contracts and use cases.
+This rewrite largely aims to help me develop a mental model for a smart contract use case

-This rewrite also aim to decouple many functions where possible.
-For example, actions for setting up wallet should exist dependently of the actions that setting up the app UI.
+This rewrite also decouples many functions where possible.
+For example, actions for setting up wallet should exist independently of the actions for setting up the UI.
+The original code was tightly couple, all functions were chained together as a single contiguous unit, which is difficult to read and debug.

-This rewrite also helps serve as a practical example for Bootstrap and Webpack.
+This also serves as an opportunity to learn a little more about Bootstrap and Webpack.
+I also updated packages to latest versions and corrected problems with dependencies and Webpack configuration.

-Another rewrite is planned.
-This second rewrite aims to translate the application to TypeScript for better defined data types and interfaces.

 ### Run It